National Dean of Presiding Members praises Bagbin’s first officiation as Speaker | News Ghana

 He also described as unfortunate, some of the side shows that occurred in the lead up to the election of Bagbin as Speaker.

-“In particular, the snatching of the ballot container by a sitting Member of Parliament, leading to the exchange of blows by MPs is a shameful spectacle that kicks dirt on the dignity of every Ghanaian.
-To think that because of this kind of behaviour’ soldiers had to storm the Chamber of Parliament in an attempt to quell matter is unacceptable.

-“I hope that after the dust has settled, the appropriate investigations will be conducted into the matter and the culprits appropriately sanctioned.
+“I hope that after the dust has settled, the appropriate investigations will be conducted into the matter.

 Send your news stories to [email protected] and via WhatsApp on +1-508-812-0505